awsdocs/aws-ios-developer-guide/doc_source/s3-server-side-encryption.rst

                 AWSS3PutObjectOutput *objectOutput = [AWSS3PutObjectOutput new];
                 //Access objectOutput.SSECustomerKeyMD5 ...

-``AWSS3ServerSideEncryption`` represents the encryption algorithm for storing an object in S3.
+``AWSS3ServerSideEncryption`` represents the encryption algorithm for storing an object in Amazon S3.
 You can access it as follows.

     .. container:: option